Interstellar dust production, destruction and effects of dust depletion in galaxies: How Dust Depletion Shapes Chemical Abundances at High Redshift

-Initially, based on kinematic considerations, DLAs were linked to observed rotating proto-disks during epochs when significant gas consumption had not yet occurred \cite{prochaska1997}.
-At later times, intermediate redshift imaging has revealed a diverse range of morphological types within the DLA population.
-These include low surface brightness galaxies, dwarf galaxies, spirals \cite{lebrun1997}, and in some very rare instances, even the progenitors of early-type galaxies \cite{prochaska2003}. \\ Chemical evolution models can be very useful in shedding light on the nature of DLAs and have often been used to interpret their observed abundance patterns.
+Chemical evolution models can be very useful in shedding light on the nature of DLAs and have often been used to interpret their observed abundance patterns.
 These models can provide insights into various quantities, with abundance ratios being a primary focus of such studies.
 Abundance ratios such as [$\alpha$/Fe] and [N/$\alpha$], are particularly valuable as they can serve as cosmic clocks when they involve two elements that were formed on timescales that are appreciably different \cite{matteucci2002}.
-When such quantities are examined in conjunction with metallicity tracers, like [Fe/H] or [Zn/H], they can shed light on the specific history of star formation chacacterising the DLA host \cite{calura2003,dessauges2004}.
-In fact, in a high star formation rate regime, typical of spheroids (i.e. elliptical galaxies and bulges), it is expected that an overabundance of $\alpha$-elements will be observed over a wide range of [Fe/H].
-Conversely, in a low star formation regime, such as the one of dwarf galaxies or late spiral discs, the opposite outcome is expected, i. e. an [$\alpha$/Fe] declining steeply with metallicity \cite{matteucci2002}.
+When such quantities are examined in conjunction with metallicity tracers, like [Fe/H] or [Zn/H], they can shed light on the specific history of star formation characterising the DLA host \cite{calura2003,dessauges2004}.
+In fact, in a high star formation rate regime, typical of spheroids (i.e., elliptical galaxies and bulges), it is expected that an overabundance of $\alpha$-elements will be observed over a wide range of [Fe/H].
+Conversely, in a low star formation regime, such as the one of dwarf galaxies or late spiral discs, the opposite outcome is expected, i.e., an [$\alpha$/Fe] declining steeply with metallicity \cite{matteucci2002}.
 This difference in elemental abundances is attributed to the distinct roles played by Type II and Type Ia supernovae.
-SNe Ia are primarily responsible for the production of Fe and Fe-peak elements and operate on $> 30$ Myr timescales, longer than the ones that are typial of SNe II explosions (from a few Myr to $\sim 30$ Myr), which are responsible for the production of $\alpha$-elements (such as O, Ne, Mg, Si, Ca).
+SNe Ia are primarily responsible for the production of Fe and Fe-peak elements and operate on $>$30 Myr timescales, longer than the ones that are typical of SNe II explosions (from a few Myr to $\sim$30 Myr), which are responsible for the production of $\alpha$-elements (such as O, Ne, Mg, Si, Ca).
 Therefore, analyzing the relative abundances of these elements can provide key insights into the nature and age of the (proto-)galaxies that give rise to DLA systems.
 Moreover, the study of the abundance patterns is also very useful to probe the ages of the galaxies under study.